akf0676/sitepoint-node-learning/courses/node-react-graphql/readme.md

 Inital project setup
 We will user [Babel](https://babeljs.io/) to compile ES6 to browser compatible code.
+Assumptions the nodemon is installed globally - this will enable you to save your JS and have it automatically reload.

 * npm install --save express body-parser mongoose graphql graphql-tools
   * express = https://expressjs.com/ - Fast, unopinionated, minimalist web framework for Node.js